-Substantial progress can be made in protecting the enterprise by developing a culture of security\\.
+Substantial progress can be made in protecting the enterprise by developing a culture of securityxx.
 This comes down to awareness and attitude, which naturally lead to better action.
 And no factor is more significant to impacting awareness and attitude than leadership.
-Leadership- by example and emphasis- becomes the basis of a security culture in which the community of users contributes to the organization's overall security through a set of good practices at the individual level.
-Such an approach helps to mitigate some of the biggest risks to any organization, including cyber breaches through social engineering tactics like spear-phishing, and the risk created by increased adoption of bring-your-own-device (BYOD) policies.
+Leadership-by example and emphasis-becomes the basis of a security culture in which the community of users contributes to the organization's overall security through a set of good practices at the individual level.
+Such an approach helps to mitigate some of the biggest risks to any organization, including cyber breaches through social engineering tactics like spear-phishing, and the risk created by increased adoption of bringyour-own-device (BYOD) policies.

-"Cybersecurity issues often start with ordinary technology users who have not received proper training, do not take security seriously, or prize convenience over security by- consciously or not-sidestepping basic standards of best practices."
+"Cybersecurity issues often start with ordinary technology users who have not received proper training, do not take security seriously, or prize convenience over security by-consciously or not- sidestepping basic standards of best practices."

--Professionalizing Cybersecurity: A path to universal standards and status used by cyber attackers to perpetrate targeted attacks on key resources and assets of the organization.
+-Professionalizing Cybersecurity: A path to universal standards and status

+An enterprise can begin to establish a culture of security by building an awareness of social engineeringxxi.
+Social networks and forums are often used by cyber attackers to conduct targeted attacks on key resources and assets of the organization.
 A well-planned attack involves a phase of reconnaissance based on the relationship and habits of the targeted person(s) in order to craft phishing and spear-phishing emails with links that are more likely to be opened.
 In this arena, the end user is clearly the primary vulnerability- and the best defense.